Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 And the result?

-This isn’t imagination.
-This is our reality.
-This is what it means to be failed, erased, and silenced.
-This is happening right now, in 2025, in Telford, a town already exposed for some of the worst safeguarding failures in history of child protection.
+This is happening right now, in 2025, in Telford—a town already exposed for some of the worst safeguarding failures in child protection history.

-And yet, nothing has changed.
 If anything, they’ve only become better at hiding it.

 My daughter was just 14 years old.